 Stig Korsgaard said that there is a need for such element but it should be discussed with the other communities of users to collect their requirements.
 Lauren Jones suggests that this item is discussed at the RTPG meeting in November 2016 and reported to November 2016 ISO 20022 RMG meeting in case that the change will be still requested that there should be exceptional urgent inclusion to 2016/2017 maintenance cycle.

 This part of CR0574 will be separate and introduced in a new CR with an urgent (outside schedule) implementation request and the existing CR 574 to be updated with the decisions made.
 Decision: on hold.

+Final decision (November 2016): Since the RTPG requested further time to investigate on the actual implementation of the RequestProcessingStartDateTime(TimeStamp), this part of the CR574 decision has been changed from “Approved” to “Rejected”, and the change will be reconsidered once the RTPG has provided its conclusions.